MikhailKravets/NeuroFlow/README.md

 fn main(){
     /*
-        Define neural network with 1 neuron in input layers.
-Network contains 4 hidden layers.
+        Define a neural network with 1 neuron in input layers.
+The network contains 4 hidden layers.
-        And, such as our function returns single value, it is reasonable to have 1 neuron in the output layer.
+        And, such as our function returns a single value, it is reasonable to have 1 neuron in the output layer.
     */
     let mut nn = FeedForward::new(&[1, 7, 8, 8, 7, 1]);

     /*
         Define DataSet.

-        DataSet is the Type that significantly simplifies work with neural network.
+        DataSet is the Type that significantly simplifies work with neural networks.
-        Majority of its functionality is still under development :( */
+        The majority of its functionality is still under development :( */
     let mut data: DataSet = DataSet::new();
     let mut i = -3.0;